 - 2 cups granulated sugar

 - 1/4 cup freshly squeezed lemon juice

 - 2 teaspoons red pepper flakes

 - 1/4 teaspoon cumin

 - 2 tablespoons liquid pectin (optional)

-Ladle the hot jam into hot sterilized jars, leaving 1/4-inch headspace.
-Wipe rims of the jars, cover with lids, and screw bands on until just barely tight.
+Ladle hot jam into hot sterilized jars, leaving 1/4-inch headspace.
+Wipe rims of jars, cover with lids, and screw bands on until just barely tight.
 Place jars on rack in pot and cover completely with water.
 Cover pot and bring to a boil over high heat.
 Boil for 15 minutes.
 Turn off heat, uncover pot, and allow jars to rest in water for five minutes.
 Remove jars from pot and allow them to rest undisturbed on countertop for six hours or overnight.